leonshumil/Sorting_Assignment/README.md

 The plot above shows two side-by-side panels: random arrays (left) vs. nearly sorted arrays with 5% noise (right).
 This makes the difference in behaviour immediately visible across all three algorithms.

-On nearly sorted arrays (only 5% of elements are randomly swapped), the runtimes changed noticeably for two of the three algorithms.
-Comparison is at n=10,000:
+On nearly sorted arrays (only 5% of elements are randomly swapped), the runtimes changed noticeably for two of the three algorithms:

 **Insertion Sort** improves dramatically on nearly sorted input.
 Because most elements are already close to their correct position, the inner while-loop runs very few iterations.
 This is Insertion Sort's adaptive behaviour: its effective complexity becomes O(n·k) where k is the average displacement of each element — much better than O(n²) on random data.